kevanstannard/rescript-blog/content/posts/rescript-reflections.md

 It's unique in the JS dev space.
 There are other compile to JS languages, but none that cater directly to JS devs, as far as I'm aware.

-So in the meantime, I'll so what I can to help contribute to the project from time to time.
+So in the meantime, I'll do what I can to help contribute to the project from time to time.

 Lastly; a reflection of how I feel when working on JS vs TypeScript vs ReScript projects: